 Lightroom presets are a fantastic way to streamline your photo editing workflow and help you get more consistent results in your work in far less time.

 The software does come with some built-in presets, but if you want to add more, you’re going to have to know how to install them.
-A lot of articles instruct you to mess around with multiple files and folders on your computer to do this, but this one will show you an easier and quicker way.

 If you’re subscribed to Adobe’s Creative Cloud and get the latest app updates, there are essentially two versions of Lightroom you could have on your computer.
 These are Lightroom CC and Lightroom Classic CC.